netdata/netdata/docs/configure/nodes.md

 <!--
-title: "Configure your nodes"
+title: "Configure the Netdata Agent"
 description: "Netdata is zero-configuration for most users, but complex infrastructures may require you to tweak some of the Agent's granular settings."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/configure/nodes.md
 -->

-# Configure your nodes
+# Configure the Netdata Agent

-Netdata's zero-configuration collection, storage, and visualization features work for many users, infrastructures, and use cases, but there are some situations where you might want to configure your nodes.
+Netdata's zero-configuration collection, storage, and visualization features work for many users, infrastructures, and use cases, but there are some situations where you might want to configure the Netdata Agent running on your node(s), which can be a physical or virtual machine (VM), container, cloud deployment, or edge/IoT device.

 For example, you might want to increase metrics retention, configure a collector based on your infrastructure's unique setup, or secure the local dashboard by restricting it to only connections from `localhost`.